-This simple but stunning dish of roasted carrots with za'atar is one of the most delicious ways to eat this healthful veggie.
+This stunning dish of roasted carrots will become one of your favorite ways to eat this healthful veggie.

 Roasted Carrots with Za'atar